-This Turkey inspired activity is the perfect thing to do to make doing your repetitions more fun!
-It will also give you the chance to be thankful for so many things, including playing an instrument.
+This Turkey-inspired activity is the perfect thing to do to make doing your repetitions more fun!
+It will also give you the chance to be thankful for many things, including playing an instrument.

 Giving a child a sense of belonging

 Children feel like they have something that makes them special when they can play an instrument and play it well.
 It gives them confidence!
 During practice, you can help them internalize these feelings and own them.
-Examples would be after they accomplish something watch carefully for a smile and when you catch one say "Wow - that made you smile - what a good feeling you have inside when you accomplish something like playing something on your violin so well!" or "I can tell you liked playing that song!
-Your foot was tapping and you made mine tap too!"
+Examples would be after they accomplish something, watch carefully for a smile, and when you catch one, say, "Wow - that made you smile - what a good feeling you have inside when you accomplish something like playing something on your violin so well!" or "I can tell you liked playing that song!
+Your foot was tapping, and you made my foot tap too!"

 So much MORE than just an instrument

 There are so many things to be thankful for that come from playing an instrument.